mezei-peter/PetProject/README.md

 - User can remove pet from the tree.
   - *The algorithm currenty works like this: If the requested node is a leaf node, it gets removed.
 Otherwise, the node is swapped with its left child (if no left child present, then right child) until the requested node becomes a leaf node.*
 - User can drag and zoom into the tree rendering window.
+- Species of pet is based on its weight (e.g. 4kg - cat, 180kg - pig, 150.000kg - blue whale).
 - Responsive frontend.

 #### Planned features